lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 ![[Rolls S004#^combat2]]
 ```

 The hive collapses, a few wasps exit but perish after a short while.
+A huge giant exists, the queen, pulsing red eyes, with a kobold on its back.

 # Loot: